The #TOGETHERBAND Digest

 Every week we’ll bring you five of the most intriguing stories online.
 WIth a focus on great journalism and the UN’s 17 Global Goals for Sustainable Development, find out the most up to date news on gender equality, climate change, sustainability, environmental politics and ethical production.
-In this week’s #TOGETHERBAND Digest we see the fashion industry further waking up to the climate crisis, Greta establishing her own foundation and some good news for blue whale populations.
+In this week’s #TOGETHERBAND Digest we ask whether our increasingly intrusive relationship with nature is to blame for Covid-19 and examine how the virus could signal a major setback for gender equality.

 IS OUR DESTRUCTION OF NATURE RESPONSIBLE FOR COVID-19?

 Though we know that Covid-19 is a disease that has emerged from an animal and transmitted to humans for the first time, there is research that coronavirus is in fact a disease of our own making.
 By overexploitation of natural resources we have destroyed habitats, forcing animals closer together and increasing human contact with tropical species.
 This makes it all the more likely that new diseases - to which we have little to no immunity - will be able to infect humans.
 This fascinating investigative piece from The Guardian explores why Covid-19 might only be the tip of the iceberg.

 We (rightly) agonise over whether the death rate from coronavirus is closer to 0.5 or 1% and yet when faced with a 2 degree global temperature rise, many shrug it off as a small number.
 In reality a temperature increase on this level would be nothing short of disastrous for millions of people.
 As we see politicians and the public mobilise to fight the virus, we have to ask: why have we failed to take such decisive action on climate change so far?
 Grist have crunched the numbers in a piece which you can read here.